cjacker/opensource-toolchain-gd32vf103/README.md

 # Programming and Debugging

-After toolchain installed and demo examples built, you need to 'transfer' the result binary to development board. there are 4 way to do this job.
+After toolchain installed and demo built, you need to 'transfer' the result binary to development board. there are 4 way to do this job.

-## Programming and Debugging with OpenOCD
+## with OpenOCD

 The Open On-Chip Debugger (OpenOCD) aims to provide debugging, in-system programming and boundary-scan testing for embedded target devices.
 Generally, you can think OpenOCD as a bridge to connect host to target board via SWD/JTAG adapter, to provide a channel for devices programming and remote debugging.